johnwarden/jonathanwarden.com/content/theory/deliberati-argument-model/index.md

      style="display: block; margin-left: auto; margin-right: auto; width: 500px" />

 So in the diagram above, the argument in support of conclusion (𝐴) *the defendant is guilty*, has two halves.
 On the left is the premise (𝐵) *the defendant signed a confession*.
-This is the actual claim that has been made.
+This is the claim that has been explicitly made.
 On the right is the *warrant*: the claim that *𝐵 is a good reason to accept 𝐴*.

 This is a very simplified model.
 There are many concepts from the field of argumentation theory literature that we don't need to address here (rebuttals, backing, etc.), and our definitions may lack nuance.
-But these definitions are meant to provide not a comprehensive theory of argumentation, but a vocabulary that allows us to have clear discussions about certain otherwise nebulous concepts.
+But these definitions are meant to provide not a comprehensive theory of argumentation, but a basic vocabulary that allows us to have clear discussions about certain otherwise nebulous concepts.

 ## Types of Arguments